Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 July 30 New Orleans New York City Aug.
 4 Independent

 Aug.
 10 New York City Oslo, Norway Aug.
-25 Independent Via Kirkwall
+25 Independent Via Kirkwall.

-Further voyages, Page 4 & Page 5
+Page 4 & Page 5

 Escape from Sweden:

 Captain Tallak Tallaksen.
 When Norway was invaded on April 9-1940 John Bakke was in Copenhagen, Denmark, unloading cargo from South America (see also Page 1).
 She also had some cargo which was meant for Sweden (copper, lead and coffee), but remained in Copenhagen due to the German invasion.
 On Apr.
 30 she was seized by German authorities and with German military personnel on board she was taken to Stettin (or possibly Hamburg?), where the cargo originally intended for Sweden was unloaded, and the crew placed in internment camps.
 According to Captain Tallaksen the Germans wanted to use the ship in their coal transport, but upon further investigation they found her to be unsuitable.
-She was freed and the crew sent on board again on May 25, then departed for Øresund (Sweden) on June 11 with German naval officers on board.
+She was freed and the crew sent on board again on May 25, before she departed for Øresund (Sweden) on June 11 with German naval officers on board.
 Once there, the officers disembarked, probably assuming the ship was still under German control, and that she'd subsequently return to Haugesund, but instead, the crew took her to Gothenburg.

 On Jan.
 23-1941, 5 Norwegian ships escaped from Gothenburg (Operation Rubble) and made it safely to British port.
 Among them were Knutsen's John Bakke and Elisabeth Bakke, the others being M/S Tai Shan, M/S Taurus and M/T Ranja.
 Please continue to my page about Elisabeth Bakke for full details on the breakout.
 See also my page Ships in Sweden for a list of, and information on the other Norwegian ships there at the outbreak of war in Norway.